Faangorithm/Common/README.md

 # FAANGORITHM

-Faangorithm is an Algorithm study group.
+Faangorithm is a study group for algorithm.

-General Timetable and ruleset are [here](https://www.notion.so/FAANG-4a74457b08224695828f1daeeeca0b15).

-For maintaining this repository, We have the rules of pull-requests and commits.
+You can refer [here](https://www.notion.so/FAANG-4a74457b08224695828f1daeeeca0b15) to see a general timetable for study and a rule-set for pull-requests and commits of this repository.

 ## 1. Directory structure